joshi27s/Large-BVAR-with-Covid-Volatility/README.md

 - **Forecasting**: Generates both unconditional (baseline), generalized impulse response functions, and joint distribution of variables at any forecast horizon.
 - **Scenario Analysis**: Explores the effects of hypothetical economic shocks on macroeconomic variables by constructing forecasts conditional on shocks and scenario analyses.
 - **Entropic Tilting**: Anchoring forecasts to long-term policy targets, such as inflation or unemployment rates.
+- **Identification of Shocks**:: Generates impulse responses functions after identifying shocks using Cholesky decomposition where variables are ordered in a pre-defined way
 - **Versatility**: The package can be applied to diverse sets of monthly and quarterly datasets to answer policy-related questions, making it a valuable resource for researchers, policymakers, and financial analysts.
 - **Extensive Documentation**: Includes detailed programming examples, documentation, and Google Colab notebooks to guide users through various use cases.